awsdocs/elb-classic-load-balancers-user-guide/doc_source/x-forwarded-headers.md

 ## X\-Forwarded\-Port<a name="x-forwarded-port"></a>

-The `X-Forwarded-Port` request header helps you identify the port that the client used to connect to the load balancer\.
+The `X-Forwarded-Port` request header helps you identify the destination port that the client used to connect to the load balancer\.